Beacon Hill, Berkshire

 Sunday, March 11th, 2012

-Fetching hay for the horses with Harry, pallettes are always a good platform for a pose.
+Fetching hay for the horses with Harry in the morning before we leave, pallettes are always a good platform for a pose.

-After checking out where Jon needs to be on Monday, we head back down the A34 to a place we’ve seen as we passed many a time but never had time to stop and look at.
-Beacon Hill Iron Age Hillfort, which apart from being a fascinating piece of history, commands wonderful views over the surrounding countryside.
+Then a drive up the A34 to Beacon Hill Iron Age Hillfort, which apart from being a fascinating piece of history, commands wonderful views over the surrounding countryside.
 The way up is short and steep, but well worth the effort.

 The real Watership Down.
 Currently there is a huge movement supported by the books’ author Richard Adams to prevent the development of 2,000 homes in this area.
 It would be a tragedy to see such an area changed so irrevocably.
 Let’s hope they are successful.